2024 - The Year That The Wind Died

 Medano, busy enough for a February day!

-During the cold months, we did however get one bit of hard warming and vaguely windsurfing-related news - Minger has released a new album!
+During the cold months, we did however get one bit of heart warming and vaguely windsurfing-related news - Minger has released a new album!

 As some of you know, Minger had a difficult career path decision to take 300 years ago - punk rocker or private dentist.
 So it was that he left Shock Treatment and moved to giving shockingly expensive treatment to his dental patients.
 However they invited him back to play on their 'new' album Exclusive Photos (available at all good record shops) and they played a gig in Bangor to showcase the new album.
 A number of windsurfers turned up to see if Chris was any less violent on the drums than on a board - turned out no, he gives it some no matter that he's doing.
 Oddly and no doubt full of reverse irony, he always played in a suit and so it was that he turned up and played (very well) in his suit.
 The band always called him Tory - which in case you didn't know derives from the word pig - although a recent press article called him Johny Dental ....